This program will be administered online for Summer College 2020. Students will NOT report to campus for this program.

-This exciting summer program for high school students examines the scope of the sports industry and introduces students to the wide range of career opportunities in the field of sport management.
-Students examine the managerial process, including the functions of management, and the roles, skills, and attributes required of sports managers.
-Students are introduced to problems/issues faced by sport managers by analyzing and discussing actual case studies in sport management.
+This exciting summer pre-college program for high school students examines the scope of the sports industry and introduces students to the wide range of career opportunities in the field of sport management.
+Students will explore the managerial process including the functions of management and the roles, skills, and attributes required of sports managers.
+They will also be introduced to problems and challenges faced by sport managers.

 Learn more about Sport Management:

 3-Week Session I: June 29 – July 17, 2020

 Live (Synchronous) Session Times: MTWThF, 1:00pm – 2:30pm EST

 Students must be of rising high school sophomore, junior, or senior status – or a 2020 high school graduate.
 For full Summer College admission requirements, view the Admissions Overview and Eligibility page.